 Meet in Inverness for transfer to ‘Scottish Highlander,’ moored at Muirtown.
 After a welcome reception, cruise along the picturesque, heather-lined canal.

 At Culloden Moor, see the site of the last major battle on British soil in 1746.
-Then visit Glen Ord distillery, which has been producing one of Scotland's best-known exports since 1838, for a tour and tasting.
+Then, visit Tomatin Distillery, producer of award-winning whisky since 1897, for a tour and tasting.

 Visit 14th-century Cawdor Castle* with its beautifully landscaped gardens and superb collection of tapestries, paintings and furniture.
 Cruise Loch Ness in search of its infamous monster — said to inhabit the murky waters, which are over 700 feet deep.
 Visit the imposing ruins of Urquhart Castle, set on a rocky peninsula on the banks of Loch Ness, making a scenic stop at Invermoriston Falls.